 Making a Montreal bagel at home has been on my bucket list for a very long time but I was really terrified.
 Could I pull it off?
 Can I really make a close reproduction at home without a wood-fired oven?
 Would I be a shlimazel as I would potshki in the kitchen?

-Well I am happy to say the results from the recipe at My Second Breakfast were gants gut (quite well)!
+Well, I am happy to say the results of the recipe at My Second Breakfast were gants gut (quite well)!
 And the two friends who tasted them each gave two thumbs up.
 Enjoy fresh or toasted with cream cheese, smoked salmon, onions, tomatoes and or/capers.
 I even used one as a bun for a regular burger.

 Yields 12 big or 15 regular